Murdaugh defense, AG’s Office spar over evidence, alibi - NewsBreak

 The defense wants more analysis results because the amount of residue found they say is “inconsistent” with the prosecution theory that Alex shot his son Paul at close range with a shotgun.

-Murdaugh’s lawyers in their motion also asked for body camera videos from Debbie McMillian and Grant Candor.Alex Murdaugh pleads not guilty to murdering wife and son
+Murdaugh’s lawyers in their motion also asked for body camera videos from Debbie McMillian and Grant Candor.Alex Murdaugh criminal trial date set for January

 These people were “not” named previously in any documents, and it is not said who they are or what they may have said in those interviews.